 brown butter banana bread ingredients

 • Flour: all-purpose flour or 1:1 gluten-free flour (like Bob’s Red Mill) work well.
-Make sure to use the spoon and level method when you measure the flour.

 • Salt and vanilla extract: for flavor.

 • Brown sugar: you can use light brown sugar or dark brown sugar, which plays well with the rich flavors of the butter.
-It also yields soft and moist baked goods.

-• Granulated sugar: the addition of granulated sugar offers more sweetness and texture.
+• Granulated sugar: for more sweetness

 • Eggs: to bind the bread together.
+I’ve swapped these for 1/2 cup of applesauce and it worked well.

 How to Make Brown Butter Banana Bread